heshanpadmasiri/integration-bi-migration-assistant/LIBRARY_USAGE.md

 # Using the Common Library

-The `common` module has been configured as a library and published to Maven local.
-You can now use it in other projects.
+The `common` module has been configured as a library and can be published to Maven local.

 ## Publishing to Maven Local